 - Commercial auto insurance covers damage to your vehicle, other vehicles, and injured parties involved in an accident.

-- Workers’ compensation covers your employees’ medical bills and lost wages for work-related injuries or illnesses.
+- Workers’ compensation insurance covers your employees’ medical bills and lost wages for work-related injuries or illnesses.

-- Commercial Umbrella Insurance increases liability coverage on many business liability policies, including general liability, commercial auto, and workers’ compensation.
+- Commercial umbrella insurance increases liability coverage on many business liability policies, including general liability, commercial auto, and workers’ comp.

 Frequently Asked Questions (FAQs)